How To Become A Travel Nurse In 6 Steps|2024

 6. Find housing

-It’s not hard to become a travel nurse because there currently is a nationwide nursing shortage.
+It’s not hard to become a travel nurse.
 More and more nurses are leaving the bedside for other types of nursing jobs or to become travel nurses.
-Actually working as a travel nurse can take some adjustments, especially for those that have ever worked as a staff nurse.
+Actually working as a travel nurse can take some adjustments, especially for those who have ever worked as a staff nurse.
 But it is a fun and exciting opportunity for many.

 The requirements vary from agency to agency and contract to contract.
 Generally speaking, you will need a minimum of two years of bedside nursing experience.
 Most will also require a BSN as well as certifications in CPR, PALS, ACLS, etc. The final requirement will be either a compact nursing license or an individual state license.

 Nurses are not required to travel.
-Travel nursing is a unique aspect of nursing that allows individuals to take short contracts at different hospitals around the country.
+Travel nursing is a unique niche within the nursing industry that allows individuals to take short contracts at different hospitals around the country.
+If you like your hospital and staff position, then there is no requirement for you to ever become a travel nurse.

 Of course!
 In fact, many travel nurses are accompanied by their families and pets.
 Travel nursing can be a family affair if you travel with a spouse who’s also a travel nurse or plan to bring your children.
 If you are traveling with pets – it’s important to make sure your housing accommodations allow for animals and that your schedule allows time to take care of a pet.
-At times and in certain locations it may be more difficult to find reasonable housing but with planning, it is possible.
+At times and in certain locations, it may be more difficult to find reasonable housing, but it is possible.

 Travel nursing holds a lot of appeal for many people interested in the healthcare field because it offers perks like the chance to visit new places, competitive pay, and career flexibility.
 It’s also the perfect opportunity to gain valuable skills, get out of your comfort zone, and of course, make a difference in the lives of your patients.